Amplifying Indigenous and Endangered Voices: The Critical Role of Collaboration for the Talk of the Town Program

 The Lasting Impact

-In the cross-functionality of this experience I had the privilege and pleasure to work with the following people I would like to acknowledge and thank:
+In the cross-functionality of this experience I had the privilege and pleasure to work with the following people whom I would like to acknowledge and thank:

 El Museo del Barrio